AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 Yet, abstractions always come at a cost.
 What are those costs?
 When *can* you use RSCs?
 Does reduced bundle size mean reduced bandwidth?
 When *should* you use RSCs (React Server Components)?
 What are the rules that devs have to follow to use them properly and why do those rules exist?

 To answer these questions, let's dive together into how React Server Components really work, under-the-hood.
 We'll do this by examining two sides of the RSC story: React itself and React meta-frameworks.
-In particular, we'll look at both React and NextJS internals to form an accurate mental model of how the RSC story comes together.
+In particular, we'll look at both React and Next.js internals to form an accurate mental model of how the RSC story comes together.

 <p>
 <small>